 - String#crypt

-Encrypts a string using POSIX crypt(3) with a salt.
-Deprecated in Ruby 2.5+ — use string-crypt gem instead.
+String#crypt encrypts a string with POSIX crypt(3) and a salt.
+Deprecated since Ruby 2.5, use the string-crypt gem instead.
+Safer than legacy DES for hashing.

 - String#delete